coq/platform/doc/README~8.13~2021.02.md

-# Coq Platform 2021.09.0 providing Coq 8.13.2 (released Apr 2021) with original package pick from Feb 2021
+# Coq Platform 2022.01.0 providing Coq 8.13.2 (released Apr 2021) with the first package pick from Feb 2021

 The [Coq proof assistant](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together